-- 1. That the Revised Final Environmental Impact Report (FEIR) is complete, correct and adequate and prepared in accordance with the California Environmental Quality Act (CEQA) and applicable State and County Guidelines in accordance with California Public Resources Code Section 21081.1(c). - 2.
-That the Revised FEIR reflects the independent judgment of the County. - 3.
-That the mitigation measures identified in the Revised FEIR, placed as conditions on the project, and identified as part of this public hearing, have been incorporated into the Mitigation Monitoring and Reporting Plan in conformance with California Public Resources Code Section 21081.6.
+- 1. That the Revised Final Environmental Impact Report (FEIR) is complete, correct, adequate, and completed in compliance with the California Environmental Quality Act (CEQA) and applicable State and County Guidelines in accordance with California Public Resources Code Section 21081.1(c). - 2.
+That the Revised FEIR reflects the independent judgment and analysis of the County and was presented to the Board of Supervisors as the decision making body of the County, and that the Board of Supervisors reviewed and considered the information contained in the Revised FEIR prior to approving the Project. - 3.
+That the mitigation measures identified in the Revised FEIR, placed as conditions on the project, and identified as part of this public hearing, have been incorporated into the Mitigation Monitoring and Reporting Plan in conformance with California Public Resources Code Section 21081.6, and that technical revisions have been made to certain mitigation measures as reflected in the Mitigation Monitoring and Reporting Plan and that all of the revised mitigation measures are equal or more effective than the original measures in avoiding or substantially lessening the significant environmental effects of the Project.